Keep it Hot

 Rules for the video

-• Video material:
+- Video material:

 The video material may consist of anime, games and any other type of animation (cartoons, Disney, stop-motion, etc.).
 However, it should be noted that the main focus is on the topic of “Anime and Japanese/Asian culture”.
 We do not wish to exclude Western animation from the contest, but we reserve the right to reject video material if it strays too far from this main focus (e.g. Western video games with no recognizable anime style, Hollywood films with no connection to Japanese/Asian culture, etc.).

 It is permitted to use alternative material (this includes, for example: Live action, material not matching the above rule and AI images & videos).
-However, this may only be present in a maximum of ⅓ of the entire video length.
+However, this may only be present in a maximum of â…“ of the total video length.

 If you are unsure whether certain video material is permitted, you are welcome to ask us at any time.

-• Prohibited material:
+- Prohibited material:

 As the competition has an age rating of FSK16, the finished video must not contain any content with a higher age rating.
 You can check the age rating for your video material on the FSK website (https://www.fsk.de/freigaben).
 If an anime does not yet have an FSK rating, you can use the Japanese age rating as a guide, which you can usually find via a Google search.
-If you are unsure about the age rating, please contact us.
+If you are unsure about the age rating, please feel free to contact us.

-• Technical requirements:
+- Technical requirements:

-The video must have a minimum resolution of 720p and must be submitted in a 16:9, 21:9 or 4:3 format.
-A resolution of 1920 x 1080 is recommended as standard, which corresponds to a 16:9 aspect ratio.
+The video must have a minimum resolution of 720p and should be submitted in a 16:9, 21:9 or 4:3 format.
+By default, a resolution of 1920 x 1080 is recommended, which corresponds to a 16:9 aspect ratio.

 Furthermore, the video file should be playable with a standard video player (e.g. VLC Player).
 The following file formats are suitable for this: MP4, AVI, MKV and MPEG.

-• Reuse of AMVs:
+- Reuse of AMVs:

 The video must consist exclusively of your own clips and may not contain any content from AMVs from other editors.

-• Subtitles / Watermarks / External logos:
+- Subtitles / watermarks / third-party logos:

-Third-party logos, watermarks and subtitles from the original material should be removed to the best of your ability, as this could have a negative impact on the rating.
+Third-party logos, watermarks and subtitles should be removed from the original material to the best of your ability, as this could have a negative impact on the rating.

-• Intro / Outro:
+- Intro / Outro:

 As the competition will be judged anonymously, we ask you not to use an intro/outro for your entry.
 During the contest, we will display all important information about the video and editor to the best of our ability (usually as a slider).